-This depends on which part of your body is being scanned, but it typically takes between 10 and 45 minutes.
-Including the preparation that may be needed, you should plan to be in the MRI Department for up to 2 hours as we may need to scan emergency patients before you.
+An MRI scan of the bowel typically takes between 30 and 45 minutes.
+Including the preparation that may be needed, you should plan to be in the MRI Department for up to 2 hours, as we may need to scan emergency patients before you.
 This means that your appointment could be delayed.
 We will let you know if this is the case.